-To access Specialized Services at the Centre, children require a documented diagnosis of Autism Spectrum Disorder or a query of autism and must qualify under FSCD’s criteria.
+To access Specialized Services at the Centre, children require a documented diagnosis of autism or a query of autism and must qualify under FSCD’s criteria.

 Specialized Services are available in Edmonton and Calgary

 Every child is unique.
 Every family is unique.
-The Centre’s Specialized Services (SS) are focused to meet the unique needs of children and families affected by Autism Spectrum Disorders (ASD) and associated challenges.
+The Centre’s Specialized Services (SS) are focused to meet the unique needs of children and families affected by autism and its associated challenges.
 With 25+ years of experience, the Centre has developed a philosophy and approach that is holistic, inclusive, values children and families, and prioritizes strategies that work for you.

 Why Choose the Centre?

 - Autistic people are valued!
-Autistic voice and choice is embedded in our leadership, board, staffing, and volunteers
+Autistic voice and choice are embedded in our leadership, board, staffing, and volunteers

 - We are a non-profit organization dedicated to improving the lives of autistic persons by offering a lifespan of support from early childhood to adulthood

 - SS families gain preferred access to on-site preschool (PUF funded), the START Program, Respite, OT groups, and more!